jrt5/Reproducibility-in-Cricket/paper_rob_working-.md

 By making data more accessible and more advanced metrics more accessible fans data journalism in sports has grown in recent years.
 For example in [@horowitz2017nflscrapr] has enabled EPA to enter popular discussion among fans.

 Cricket is the second largest sport in the world.
 However, unfortunetaly there is no easy accessible way to access ball by ball data nor aggregated statistics of teams and players.
 Data while available on sites like [espncricinfo](https://www.espncricinfo.com/) are not in an easy to use form.
-For example, each match is listed on different webpages so hours upon hours of time would be required to copy and paste a single season.
+For example, each match is listed on different webpages so hours upon hours of time would be required to copy and paste a single season, not to mention the added difficulty of linking players between games and competitions in different countries.
 Hence, there are significant logistical barriers for prospective fans and analysts studying the game, which stagnats understanding of cricket.

 This paper describes the waRne package, the first to provide free and easy access to data for cricket for fans.
 Web scraping tools are avaiable for fans to easily scrape the play by play commentary data on espncricinfo.
 For the first time fans can evaluate their favourite teams and players and do so in a reproducible and accessible manner.
+We hope that this package can be used for fans to better understand the game, for teachers to use for interesting examples in class and for analysts in clubland who might not have access to ball by ball data.

 ## Why cricket needs reproducibility